Part II: What It Was, or The Return

 In the years afterwards, though I often passed close by when I was visiting my mother, driving down the same road, we always turned off, either to reach my cousin’s farm or the road to Tatura and onto Shepparton.
 One afternoon earlier this year, returning from Shepparton with the kids in the back, I asked my husband to turn in the other direction.
 I didn’t tell him where we were going, and I don’t think that he ever knew previous to that how close we were to where the accident had happened.
 It appeared suddenly before us, before I was ready, like a scene from a dream made real.
 The place where they drowned could only be seen from a little way up the road, because it was around a curve in the channel.
 When we drove up to the gate you could no longer see it.
 I had no memory of that curve at all.
 We didn’t stop that day, but the next time, a couple of months later, we didn’t have the children with us.

-One the day that they drowned, there was no gate.
-We had turned from the dirt road onto this other unsealed track that ran alongside the channel , leading eventually to The Basin, a vast man-made reservoir.
-The water travelled from the Basin all the way to the dry Mallee town where I spent my childhood.
+One the day that they drowned, there had been no gate.
+We had turned from the dirt road onto this other unsealed track that runs alongside the channel , leading to The Basin, a vast man-made reservoir.
+The water travelled from the Basin all the way to the dry Mallee town where I spent my childhood, via the irrigation channel.
 Walking along the track gave me my first sense of the largeness of the distance from the road, around the curve to the drop bar.
-In my memory, the distance was on one hand as unquantifiable as the time that had elapsed during the accident and its aftermath, but on the other hand the length from the flow regulator to the bridge was much more compressed in my recollection, the one in which my eighteen year old self, barefoot in a black bikini, had run the distance back and forth between the two points, looking for any sign of life or limb poking out of the water.
+In my memory, the distance was on one hand as unquantifiable as the time that had elapsed during the accident and its aftermath, but on the other hand the length from the flow regulator to the bridge was much more compressed in my recollection, in which my eighteen year old self, barefoot, in a black bikini, had run the distance back and forth between the two points, looking for any sign of life or limb poking out of the water.

 When we reached the flow regulator, I was surprised by the ordinariness of what I felt.
 Like a person showing someone around a new house, I began pointing things out to my husband, here is the place where my father parked the ute, this is where he dived unworried from the safety of the small wooden platform into the smooth flow of water above the drop bar.
 I showed him where the dog, followed by my brother had leapt into the water from behind me, into the roiling water in front, and the place where I had stood on the lower edge of the bank, underwater now.